 Elite athletes consistently achieve peak performances because they are exceptional at overcoming adversity.
 They look at the world with what seems like unobstructed optimism––as though there are limitless possibilities.
 There are four pillars, constant in every athlete’s mind, that contribute to their success: activating gratitude, choosing to fail forward, choosing possible vs. impossible, and recognizing why it’s essential to empower your team.

 This post is the first of four articles I will be posting.
 In this post, we are going to focus on the first pillar of the athlete mindset, gratitude.
 Specifically, we’ll see how appreciation is a robust leadership tool, but keep an open mind, because, like the athlete mindset, gratitude’s application is indeed not limited to leadership.

-Gratitude is a core value for elite athletes and leaders alike.
 Try to think of an interview with a champion in any sport where they don’t give thanks (hint, it’s hard to think of examples).
 Winning athletes are quick to give praise to their teams, coaches, trainers, families, support staff, sponsors, friends, etc. These athletes generously show their gratitude to anyone who has helped them to win the championship game or land on top of the podium.
-The best influencers are no different and here are a few reasons why grateful leaders succeed.
+The best influencers are no different and here are a few reasons why grateful leaders become effective leaders.

 - Gratitude helps you overcome adversity.